iframe-resizer/docs/src/content/docs/introduction.md

 next: Licenses
 ---

 The _iframe-resizer_ library aims to take away the pain points with using iframes.
+It will resize your iframe to match the size of it's content and then monitor your content to ensure the iframe is always the perfect size.

+As browsers don't provide a single consistently reliable method to calculate content size, _iframe-resizer_ automatically inspects your page and selects the best value for your content every time it detects something changed.

+Supports both internal (same-domain) iframes and external iframes via a simple JS file that is designed to be a zero impact guest on the sites hosting it.

-In addition to keeping you iframe sized to the content, _iframe-resizer_ also provides the missing browser API features, that allows you to securely integrate your iframe content with the parent page.
+Additionally _iframe-resizer_  provides a range of missing browser API features, that allows you to securely integrate your iframe content with the parent page.

 - Scroll the page, relative to the iframe or parent page's position
 - Get details of the position of the iframe, the scroll position and viewport of the parent page